presscustomizr/nimble-builder/readme.txt

 [vimeo https://vimeo.com/328473405]

-= Works in any page of your site and with all WordPress themes = Nimble Builder allows you to insert sections in any context of your site : home page, single post or page, category or tag page, even search results or [404 pages](https://docs.presscustomizr.com/article/372-design-your-404-page-with-the-nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link).
-No only that, but you can also decide to [start designing from a blank page](https://docs.presscustomizr.com/article/371-how-to-start-building-from-a-blank-page-with-the-wordpress-nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link) in any page of your site, and even create a custom header and footer.
+= Works on any page of your site and with all WordPress themes = Nimble Builder allows you to insert sections in any context of your site : home page, single post or page, category or tag page, even search results or [404 pages](https://docs.presscustomizr.com/article/372-design-your-404-page-with-the-nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link).
+No only that, but you can also decide to [start designing from a blank page](https://docs.presscustomizr.com/article/371-how-to-start-building-from-a-blank-page-with-the-wordpress-nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link) on any page of your site, and even create a custom header and footer.
 Nimble Builder uses native WordPress action hooks, which makes it compatible with all WordPress themes.

 = Live demos =
 * Example of [integration with the Customizr theme](https://demo.presscustomizr.com/nimble-builder/?utm_source=wp-org&utm_campaign=nimble-builder-page&utm_medium=link)